Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 FormatsVST3, CLAP

-PlatformsWindows 10+ (macOS and Linux planned for a later release)
+PlatformsWindows 10+ and Linux (macOS planned for a later release)

 Get Kiwisynth